ircv3/ircv3-specifications/core/metadata-3.3.md

 ---
 ## Introduction

-This specification incorporates the IRCv3.2 metadata specification and incorporates it by reference.
+This specification extends the [IRCv3.2 metadata specification][metadata] and incorporates it by reference.

 ## METADATA